Toggle mobile menu visibility

 4.6 Repeated calls may be deemed to be harassment, which, after consultation with the Head of Service, will be reported to the Police.

-4.8 Any physical or verbal assaults on a member of staff, Council Member or against any other customer will be reported to the police.
+4.8 Any physical or verbal assaults on a member of staff, council member or against any other customer will be reported to the police.

-4.12 The Service Manager will review their risk assessments to ensure that suitable control measures are in place to prevent recurrences as far as is practicable.
+4.11 The Service Manager will review their risk assessments to ensure that suitable control measures are in place to prevent recurrences as far as is practicable.

 5. Related matters

 5.1 New issues raised by members of the public who have been designated as persistent or vexatious will be treated on their merits.
-This will avoid a failure to respond to a request for service made in an appropriate fashion, or a request for information where the authority must comply with any statutory requirements.
+This will avoid a failure to respond to a request for service made in an appropriate fashion, or a request for information where the council must comply with any statutory requirements.

 5.2 However, persistent unreasonable behaviour, or exceptionally unreasonable behaviour may result in a refusal of further contact on any matter.